A User-Friendly Computational Framework for Robust Structured Regression with the L$_2$ Criterion: Discussion

 \section{Discussion}

-We introduced a user-friendly computational framework for performing a wide variety of robust structured regression methods using the L$_{2}$ criterion.
-We highlight that our framework can ``robustify" existing structured regression solvers by utilizing the non-robust solvers in the $\V{\beta}$-update step in a plug-and-play manner.
+Least squares regression models can be extended to encode a wide array of prior structure through non smooth penalties and constraints.
+While regression via least squares -- and its constrained and penalized extensions -- does not require any parametric assumptions, making a normality assumption on the residuals opens the door to applying the \LTE method for robustly fitting a parametric regression model.
+In this work, we introduce a user-friendly computational framework, or recipe, for performing a wide variety of robust structured regression methods by minimizing the L$_{2}$ criterion.
+We highlight that our framework can ``robustify" existing structured regression solvers by utilizing existing non-robust solvers in the $\V{\beta}$-update step in a plug-and-play manner.
 Thus, our framework can readily incorporate newer and improved technologies for existing structured regression methods; as faster and better algorithms for these non-robust structured regression solvers appear, users may simply replace the previous solver with the new one in the $\V{\beta}$-update step.

 We also highlight the significance of the convergence properties of our computational framework.
-As long as the structural constraints satisfy convexity and lower semi-continuity, a solution obtained using our framework is guaranteed to converge to a first order stationary point.
-Since many commonly-used structural constraints satisfy these conditions, our framework provides convergence guarantees for robust versions of many non-robust methods with readily available software.
+As long as the structural constraints or penalties satisfy convexity and continuity conditions, a solution obtained with our framework is guaranteed to converge to a first order stationary point.
+Since many commonly-used structural constraints and penalties satisfy these conditions, our framework provides convergence guarantees for robust versions of many non-robust methods with readily available software.

+We close by noting that our \LTE framework focuses on structured regression problems under a normality assumption, which may not be appropriate in all situations.
+Meanwhile, the \LTE framework has also been used to robustly estimate parametric models under different distributional assumptions, e.g.\@ Weibul \citep{Yang2013}, Poisson \citep{Sco2001}, and logistic \citep{ChiScott2014}.
+An interesting direction for future work is the development of a unified computational framework for fitting structured regression models under a wider range of distributional assumptions.